JAYDIPSINH27/BiasBreaker/README.md

 ## About

-Confirmation bias in today’s digital media environment drives users into ideological echo chambers by constantly surfacing content that supports existing beliefs. **BiasBreaker** pairs user-selected topics with AI-generated contrasting perspectives, embeds gamified quizzes, and delivers real-time engagement nudges via eye-tracking, all aimed at broadening viewpoints and reinforcing critical thinking citeturn1file0.
+Confirmation bias in today’s digital media environment drives users into ideological echo chambers by constantly surfacing content that supports existing beliefs. **BiasBreaker** pairs user-selected topics with AI-generated contrasting perspectives, embeds gamified quizzes, and delivers real-time engagement nudges via eye-tracking, all aimed at broadening viewpoints and reinforcing critical thinking.

 ---